UBS Group Analysts Give Bayer (FRA:BAYN) a €110.00 Price Target

-UBS Group set a €110.00 ($127.91) price objective on Bayer (FRA:BAYN) in a report released on Wednesday morning, Borsen Zeitung reports.
+UBS Group set a €110.00 ($127.91) target price on Bayer (FRA:BAYN) in a research report report published on Tuesday morning, Borsen Zeitung reports.
 The firm currently has a buy rating on the healthcare company’s stock.

 Bayer Aktiengesellschaft operates as a life science company worldwide.
 It operates through Pharmaceuticals, Consumer Health, Crop Science, and Animal Health segments.
 The Pharmaceuticals segment offers prescription products primarily for cardiology and women's health care; specialty therapeutics in the areas of oncology, hematology, and ophthalmology; and diagnostic imaging equipment and contrast agents.